 Planning Advice Note 2/2010 recognises that on smaller sites, on site provision will often be possible.
-However where sites may be unsuitable for affordable housing for example due to the small scale of the proposal, practical or locational circumstances, or where there are advantages to considering the payment of a commuted sum (for example where this would achieve more, higher quality, or better-located affordable housing elsewhere; help support the delivery of a preferred tenure or type of affordable housing projects throughout the area) the Council may accept the payment of a commuted sum, or off site provision.
+However where sites may be unsuitable for affordable housing for example due to the small scale of the proposal, practical or locational circumstances, or where there are advantages to considering the payment of a commuted sum (for example where this would achieve more, higher quality, or better-located affordable housing elsewhere; help support the delivery of a preferred tenure or type of affordable housing elsewhere; or where it would support the delivery of non-new build affordable housing projects throughout the area) the Council may accept the payment of a commuted sum, or off site provision.